-The Thorpe Recovery Centre’s Family Intensive is designed to help families learn new ways to live with addiction in their lives, regardless if your loved one is in a treatment program or not.
+Thorpe Recovery Centre’s Family Intensive is designed to help individuals and families learn healthy ways to live with addiction in their lives, regardless if your loved one is in a treatment program.
 It further provides friends and family with an opportunity to enter into their own journey of healing and begin to experience hope and recovery.

 Who Should Attend?

 - Anyone whose life has been affected by someone else’s addiction.

 - Anyone who wants to learn how to support someone in recovery.

 - Anyone who wants to look after themselves while in a relationship with an addict.
 This includes parents, spouses, siblings, grandparents, friends, extended family, adult children, employers, and more.

 - Professionals looking for information on addiction and the family.